 TEP provided the following:

-• Environmental Impact Assessment
+- Environmental Impact Assessment

-• Negotiations with CCW (now NRW), and Flintshire Council
+- Negotiations with CCW (now NRW), and Flintshire Council

-• Landscape design for the nature reserve and public open space
+- Landscape Design for the nature reserve and public open space

-North East Wales Wildlife is a local wildlife charity who manage the nature reserve, working alongside Redrow Homes and Trinity Estates who look after the housing development and public landscapes.
+Wild Ground is a local wildlife charity who manage the nature reserve, working alongside Redrow Homes and Trinity Estates who look after the housing development and public landscapes.

-The scheme demonstrates clarity of vision over the long term with a determination from the client and the ecologist to overcome technical, planning and legislative obstacles.
-The scheme is accompanied by long term management and monitoring arrangements to secure the ecological success of the regeneration.
-The scheme won the Landscape Institute’s 2017 Award for Science Management and Stewardship.
+The scheme demonstrates clarity of vision over the long term, with a determination from the client and the ecologist to overcome technical, planning and legislative obstacles.
+It was also accompanied by long term management and monitoring arrangements, to secure the ecological success of the regeneration.